smithers54/Az.Sam/README.md

 The script will prompt for a "tag" that get's appended to the route name, the next hop type, resource group and route table name.

+## Requirements

+- Powershell or Powershell ISE as Admin
+- Must have excel

 ``` powershell

 #------------------------------------------------------------------------------